FIELD RESEARCH ASSISTANT

-- Coordinating and conducting field research
+- Coordinating and conducting the research on the pre-release vervet troop daily.

 - Responsible for ensuring data is accurately collected, input, and stored